The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Ohio, US

 English

-Claire Beimesch is an Orthopedics provider in Dayton, Ohio.
+Claire Beimesch is an Orthopedics provider practicing medicine in Dayton, Ohio.
 Dr. Beimesch is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Clubfoot, Claw Foot, Beukes Familial Hip Dysplasia, and Spastic Diplegia Infantile Type.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Clubfoot, Claw Foot, Beukes Familial Hip Dysplasia, and Spastic Diplegia Infantile Type.

 Experienced in Preaxial Polydactyly Type 1